Got questions?

 Find answers to frequently asked questions about becoming a WAV stream monitor.
 Still have a question?
 Contact us!

-Q: What parameters are monitored?
+Q: What parameters do volunteers monitor?

 Q: What happens to the data?